bongochong/CombinedPrivacyBlockLists/README.md

 + [**yoyo.pac**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/yoyo.pac) & [**yoyo.pac.js**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/yoyo.pac.js): Are Proxy AutoConfig files meant to block advertising servers.
 Right now I am only hosting the lists from PGL Yoyo, but I plan to create master PAC files using a similar approach to my hosts files and IP block lists.
 These are great for older mobile devices where one cannot modify a hosts file, or make use of local VPN technology.

 ***Please feel free to subscribe to or use these lists as is.
-I use them on all of my personal machines.***
+I use them on all of my personal devices.***

 Also, all of these files can be downloaded in a [compressed archive hosted on Disroot's NextCloud](https://cloud.disroot.org/s/5TnQ9jBtbSnTj8y/download).
 The NextCloud mirror will be synced with this repo approximately every 2-3 weeks.